 Progesterone and Estrogen are in charge of your entire Menstrual cycle.
 When Estrogen is in control during the first half, or the Follicular phase, you’ll be less hungry.
-But these levels drop during the Luteal phase, or second half, and high levels of Progesterone take over.
-That increases your hunger and even causes you to feel less full after that giant bar of chocolate.
+But these levels drop during the Luteal phase, or second half, and high levels of Progesterone and hunger take over.
+That increases your appetite and even causes you to feel less full after that giant bar of chocolate.

 High levels of progesterone can also stimulate another hormone.
-Grehlin, the “hunger hormone,” which is produced in your stomach.
+Ghrelin, the “hunger hormone,” which is produced in your stomach.
 And guess what?
 It also makes you eat more.

 Progesterone and food: What am I craving and why?